wayanjimmy/notebook/skateboard.md

 Skateboard, Longboard & Cruiseboard
 ===================================

--	When rains don't cruise, it's not goof for the bearings
+-	When rains don't cruise, it's not good for the bearings

 #### Links